 An interview with Trustee Ruth

-Mind in Bradford spoke to our Chair of Trustees, Ruth Mulryne, to find out what it’s like to volunteer for a mental health charity.
+Bradford District and Craven Mind spoke to our Chair of Trustees, Ruth Mulryne, to find out what it’s like to volunteer for a mental health charity.

-Why did you want to volunteer at Mind in Bradford?
+Why did you want to volunteer at Bradford District and Craven Mind?

-Trustees are volunteers and this role gives me the opportunity to offer my skills and experience to support the brilliant work of Mind in Bradford.
+Trustees are volunteers and this role gives me the opportunity to offer my skills and experience to support the brilliant work of Bradford District and Craven Mind.
 I have seen the impact when people struggle with their mental health, on their lives and those around them, through my work and challenges friends have faced.
 I know flexible, safe, tailored services, delivered with care and kindness, can make a huge difference.

 What do you enjoy most about your role?